Below are the frequently asked question for product Scan Station 730EX.

 Using the Scanner Administration application:

 You can use the microphone to create voice annotations that you can send via email as an attachment.
-You can also send a separate voice annotation file to the network folder.
+You can also send a separate voice annotation file to any destination except a printer.

 For information about accessories, click here.
 Select the Related Products tab, then Accessories.

-The Destinations screen lets you create destinations for email, network, printer, FTP, fax, email to fax, SharePoint, and Kofax Front Office Server.
-For information about creating destinations, see Chapter 6 of the Administrator’s Guide.
+The Destinations screen lets you create destinations for email, network, printer, FTP, email to fax, SharePoint, and Kofax Front Office Server.
+For information about creating destinations, see Chapter 7 of the Administrator’s Guide.

 The Scan Station supports the following languages: English, French, Italian, German, Spanish-International, Portuguese-Brazilian, Dutch, Czech, Russian, Turkish, Polish, Greek, Romanian, Hungarian, Japanese, Korean, Chinese-Simplified, and Chinese-Traditional.